run-llama/llama_index/CONTRIBUTING.md

 #### Testing

 If you modified or added code logic, **create test(s)**, because they help preventing other maintainers from accidentally breaking the nice things you added / re-introducing the bugs you fixed.

-* In almost all cases, add **unit tests**.
+- In almost all cases, add **unit tests**.
-* If your change involves adding a new integration, also add **integration tests**.
-When doing so, please [mock away][mck] the remote system that you're intergrating LlamaIndex with, so that when the remote system changes, LlamaIndex developers won't see test failures.
+- If your change involves adding a new integration, also add **integration tests**.
+When doing so, please [mock away][mck] the remote system that you're integrating LlamaIndex with, so that when the remote system changes, LlamaIndex developers won't see test failures.

 Reciprocally, you should **run existing tests** (from every package that you touched) before making a git commit, so that you can be sure you didn't break someone else's good work.